 Day - 36

-Location: Colonia - Today cross the Rio de la Plata (River Plate) to Colonia del Sacramento by ferry (approximately 1.5 hours).
+Location: Colonia del Sacramento - Today cross the Rio de la Plata (River Plate) to Colonia del Sacramento by ferry (approximately 1.5 hours).
 On arrival, enjoy free time to explore this charming colonial city, known as the oldest in Uruguay.
-The World Heritage-listed Barrio Historico is a great place to start.
-Stroll down the cobblestone streets and rub shoulders with locals, as they sip their yerba mate (tea).
+The World Heritage-listed Barrio Historico (Old Quarter) is a great place to start.
+Stroll down the cobblestone streets and rub shoulders with locals as they sip their yerba mate (tea).
 Listen to the noisy parakeets in the Plaza Mayor, or comb Colonia’s small museums.
 For great views over the city, climb to the top of a 19th-century lighthouse that’s still in operation.

 Day - 37

 Location: Estancia Stay - Today is a long travel day.
 Take a comfortable local bus from Colonia to Montevideo (approximately 2.5 hours).
-From Montevideo it's a further five-hour journey to Tacuarembo by bus.
-The bus has reclining seats and you'll be provided with a typical Uruguayan snack, but as the bus doesn’t stop it's also recommended that you bring your own food.
-From Tacuarembo it takes a further hour by truck and 4WD to the ranch, where you’ll be spending the next three nights.
+From Montevideo it's a further 5-hour journey to Tacuarembo by bus.
+The bus has reclining seats and you'll be provided with a typical Uruguayan snack, but as the bus doesn’t stop it's also recommended that you bring some extra snacks at your own expense.
+From Tacuarembo, take a 1-hour truck and 4WD journey to the ranch, where you can get to know your hosts.

 Day - 41